the-kido/cs-notes/content/Java/Objects and Data Structures/Strings.md

 ```

 ### compareTo()
+Find the difference of the characters between the two strings.
+I.e. the difference between A and B is `-1` as B is larger.

 ``` java
 String s1 = "Apple", s2 = "Boy";
 // The method "compareTo" compares every character's ASCII value